varnish/Varnish-Book/varnish_book.rst

       :align: center
       :scale: 125%

-      Figure :counter:`figures`: Detailed Varnish Request Flow for the Client Worker Thread
+      Figure :counter:`figure`: Detailed Varnish Request Flow for the Client Worker Thread

-   The grayed box in `Figure 12 <#figures-12>`_ shows a very simple version of the backend worker.
+   The grayed box in `Figure 12 <#figure-12>`_ shows a very simple version of the backend worker.
-   `Figure 13 <#figures-13>`_ shows its detailed request flow diagram.
+   `Figure 13 <#figure-13>`_ shows its detailed request flow diagram.

 .. raw:: pdf